-This beautiful marble is nearly white, with slight pink hue.
-Quarry is located in Alps, northwest from Milan.
+This beautiful marble is nearly white, with a slight pink hue.
+The quarry is located in the Alps, northwest of Milan.
 This quarry is owned by the builders of Milan Cathedral up to this day.

 Many foreign architects were invited to assist in the construction of the cathedral – and experienced growing discontent of local Lombardian stonemasons.
 Workers were irritated by constant changes in ongoing works.
 Construction proceeded in a very tense atmosphere.
-Nevertheless constant conflicts and hardship resulted into highly original work of high build quality.
+Nevertheless, constant conflicts and hardship resulted in highly original work of high build quality.

-When Galeazzo Visconti died in 1402, cathedral was almost half built.
+When Galeazzo Visconti died in 1402, the cathedral was almost half-built.
 Works slowed down due to the lack of financing and incentive.

 1402 – 1649: Renaissance or Baroque style?

-Large scale works resumed around 1480 – walls and roof of the building were built and sometimes around 1500 – 1510 the decoration of interior was started.
+Large-scale works resumed around 1480 – walls and roof of the building were built and sometimes around 1500 – 1510 the decoration of the interior was started.

-Exterior of Milan Cathedral for long time remained plain, undecorated.
+The exterior of Milan Cathedral for a long time remained plain, undecorated.
 Works slowed down after 1510, smaller adornments and interior details were added.

 This redesign did not happen – Borromeo died and Pellegrini left the city in 1584.

-Meanwhile interior works continued and cathedral was consecrated in 1577.
+Meanwhile, interior works continued and the cathedral was consecrated in 1577.

-Finally, in the early 17th century started the construction of the facade, it was designed in the Mannerism – Baroque style.
+Finally, in the early 17th century started the construction of the facade in the Mannerism – Baroque style.
 Five portals were built until 1638.

 New chief architect – Carlo Buzzi – though reverted to the old design of the cathedral in 1649.
-Facade was altered back to the Gothic style.
+The facade was altered back to the Gothic style.

 1649 – today: works finished?

 The tallest detail – Madonnina’s spire – was built in 1762.
 It was designed by Francesco Croce and stands 108.5 m tall.
-On the top of spire is 4.16 m tall statue of Madonnina.
-According to a tradition no building in Milan is taller than Madonnina – tallest skyscrapers in Milan are crowned with small replicas of statue.
+On the top of the spire is a 4.16 m tall statue of Madonnina.
+According to a tradition, no building in Milan is taller than Madonnina – the tallest skyscrapers in Milan are crowned with small replicas of the statue.

 Works continued throughout the 19th – 20th century.
-Cathedral got new, less luxurious stained glass windows in 1829 – 1858, the aging cosntructions were renovated.
-Last gate of cathedral was inaugurated on January 6, 1965.
+Cathedral got new, less luxurious stained glass windows in 1829 – 1858, the aging constructions were renovated.
+The last gate of the cathedral was inaugurated on January 6, 1965.
 This is considered to be the finish of construction, although some minor works still are waiting to be done.

-Milan Cathedral is second largest Gothic cathedral in the world by volume and area – only Seville Cathedral in Spain is larger.
+Milan Cathedral is the second-largest Gothic cathedral in the world by volume and area – only Seville Cathedral in Spain is larger.